 You deserve a break.
-Let us be your co-teacher for the hour.
+Let us be your co-teacher for the hour with Google Drawings.

 Join in our co-taught lesson with your class and immerse yourself into the digital painting experience!

 Inspired by renowned Canadian Indigenous artist, Roy Henry Vickers, your class will re-create the beauty of Roy’s “Whaler’s Islet” masterpiece.
 Roy has illustrated many books, some of which you may find within your school library shelves!